 The script supervisor is an integral role to every production.

 The script supervisor is the security net for department heads, the producers, and the director.
 For lack of better words, they observe and monitor nearly everything.
 For a complete guide to the major roles in film production, check out our ultimate guide to film crew positions.

 SCRIPT SUPERVISOR DEFINITION

-The main responsibility of a script supervisor is to track the continuity of all aspects of what's on screen between every set up, take, scene, and (if applicable) episode.
+The main responsibility of a script supervisor is to track the continuity of everything on screen between every set up, take, scene, and episode.

-That means that if an actor takes a drink before a certain word, the scriptie marks that down in their script supervisor form and tells the director if they miss it.
+That means that if an actor takes a drink before a certain word, the "scripty" marks that down in their script supervisor form and tells the director if they miss it.

 This can be crucial in the edit bay because if they don’t monitor this, the shot and reverse shot won’t add up.

-They also demarcate where certain props and set decorations are from one position to another, so the production can avoid any embarrassing continuity errors.
+They also demarcate where certain props and set decorations are from one position to another, so the you can avoid any embarrassing continuity errors.

 They'll take pictures of the frames at the beginning and end of every scene as things change and move.

-That way when they reset, or the director moves on to a new set up, every department head can know where everything was originally placed.
+That way, when they reset, or the director moves on to a new set up, every department can know where everything was originally placed.